lightyeare/chadpeters.dev/src/data/blog-posts/entity-framework-core-linq-include.md

 | Eric	| 1	| 5551212 |	0 |
 | Andy	| 0	| 5551212 |	1 |

-When I run the query in the Database that gets generate from my Linq, I get these results when I use "5551212" as the inboundPhone:
+When I run the query in the Database that gets generated from my Linq, I get these results when I use "5551212" as the inboundPhone:

 | Lead.FirstName | Lead.Active | Phone.PhoneNumber | Phone.Active |
 | :----------- | :---------- | :---------- | :---------- |